 It’s been that little section of the coursebook that if we’re honest, most of us skip over.
 And phonological knowledge of English and the teaching of pronunciation is rarely seen as an essential skill for the YL teacher.

 Well, in this post I’d like to inspire and motivate you all to reconsider the role of pronunciation in your teaching.
 Keep reading because I’m going to be providing you with some practical examples of how you can work on developing your young learners’ pronunciation using the activities that you are ALREADY DOING!
-That is: through games, songs, rhymes and chants, stories and by maximising the quality of our teacher talk.
+That is: through games, songs, rhymes and chants, stories and by maximizing the quality of our teacher talk.

 Now, there has been some amazing results from teachers who have used an analytic-linguistic approach – one “which uses “information and tools such as a phonetic alphabet, descriptions, charts of the vocal apparatus, contrastive information, and other aids to supplement listening, imitation, and production”, In fact, I encourage all the pronunciation enthusiasts watching to check out the colour-coded phonemic chart created by Margaret Horigan.
 But the following ideas are all This is known as an intuitive-imitative approach to pronunciation.
 It “depends on the learner’s ability to listen to and imitate the rhythms and sounds of the target language without the intervention of any explicit information” (Celce-Murcia).